 Order of non-disclosure: the same as sealing a record.

-Vacating sentences: the conviction is reversed and considered null and void.
+Vacating sentences: in this case the conviction is reversed and considered null and void.

-Pardon: usually is reserved for more serious crimes in which the state legal system forgives you for your past crimes and can even restore your legal rights.
+Pardon: usually is reserved for more serious crimes in which the state legal system forgives you for your past crimes and can even restore your legal rights as a U.S. citizen.

 Clemency: the same result as a pardon.

 The first step in removing a record is to obtain legal representation.
 In order to start the process you must file a petition with the local district court where the record resides.
-Note: some criminal acts might not be able to be expunged including battery, drugs, sexual assault, murder, among other serious crimes.
-Each state has it's independent laws governing which crimes can be removed, hence, the importance of hiring a lawyer to ensure the record is legally removed.
+Note: some criminal acts might not be able to be expunged including battery, drugs, sexual assault, murder, and other serious crimes.
+Each state has it's independent laws governing which crimes can be removed, hence, the importance of hiring a lawyer to ensure the record is removed properly and without hassle.

-If you were found not guilty or your case was dismissed by the court then the motion to seal the record will almost always be granted, especially, if you have stated good reason for petitioning the request such as the affect future employment, security clearance, ability to be bonded, etc.
+If you were found not guilty or your case was dismissed by the court then the motion to seal the record will almost always be granted, especially, if you have stated good reason for petitioning the request such as it effects future employment, security clearance, ability to be bonded, etc.

 The Authoritative Site to Search Arrest Records